Susanne Heindl – the Weaver

 Detail of fabrics, woven by Susanne Heindl, Photo: Christina Leitner

-Text and Photos by Christina Leitner, Member of the board of ETN
+REPORT and photos by CHRISTINA LEITNER, member of the Board of ETN

 For more than 40 years the textile artist Susanne Heindl, initiator of the summer symposium TEXTILE KULTUR HASLACH/Austria created textiles such as blankets, shawls and table linen as well as unique artistic works of art for interiors, quietly her studio.
 As she is now closing her studio, the exhibition „zartes Bunt“ [tenderly colorful] at the Textile Centre Haslach pays a thankful tribute to her work.